Introspection: using extensions#

 User Guide: Extending SAMSON

-SAMSON extensions might expose their functionality through the Introspection mechanism thanks to the SAMSON Developer Guide.
-And you can access the exposed functionality both on C++ and Python sides via proxies (SBProxy).
+SAMSON extensions can expose their functionality through the Introspection mechanism.
+Once exposed, you can access that functionality from both C++ and Python via proxies (SBProxy).

 Tip